 Do you staff wear uniform?

-No. We believe it is very important to offer discreet care to our clients.
-We do not want to advertise where a vulnerable person is living, therefore our staff do not wear uniforms and our cars are not marked with the Q1Care brand either.
-Carers will wear the appropriate protective clothing to ensure good hygiene when carrying out their duties.
+We believe it is very important to offer discreet care to our clients.
+We do not want to advertise where a vulnerable person is living, therefore our staff wear polo shirts with our swan logo on but not full uniforms and our cars are not marked with the Q1Care brand either.

 Melanie and her team of carers have such a different approach.
 They are interested in the person and have empowered my Mother to do what she wants to do.
 The carers talk ‘with’ her and they listen, they take the time to hold her hand.
 Being with people who take such a genuine interest in her has made my Mother so much happier.